GreengageDB/greengage/README.md

 * __gpMgmt/__

-  Contains Greenplum-specific command-line tools for managing the cluster.
+  Contains Greengage-specific command-line tools for managing the cluster.
 Scripts like gpinit, gpstart, gpstop live here.
 They are mostly written in Python.

 * __gpAux/__

-  Contains Greenplum-specific release management scripts, and vendored dependencies.
+  Contains Greengage-specific release management scripts, and vendored dependencies.
 Some additional directories are submodules and will be made available over time.

 * __gpcontrib/__

-  Much like the PostgreSQL contrib/ directory, this directory contains extensions such as gpfdist which are Greenplum-specific.
+  Much like the PostgreSQL contrib/ directory, this directory contains extensions such as gpfdist which are Greengage-specific.

 * __doc/__

   In PostgreSQL, the user manual lives here.
-In Greenplum, the user manual is maintained separately and only the reference pages used to build man pages are here.
+In Greengage, the user manual is maintained separately and only the reference pages used to build man pages are here.